Bob Hannum Polishes Historic Markers in Time for the 250th

 Manansala created another small cubist tilework depicting the Crucifixion - this is in a private collection - and a large representational mosaic entitled 'Our Lady of Fatima - Thank You' on the chapel facade of Far Eastern University in Manila.

 The small (18"x53") cubist tile piece appeared at auction years ago at a bid of $10,000.
 I used this as a 'comp' but a poor one at best since there is no date of the auction, no final sale price, and no authentication, and there are many fake Manansala's.
-Given the uniqueness of the pool artwork and the 'national treasure' status of the artists this comp gives us a starting value in my opinion starting at $2,000,000.
-But if this is an example of yet another innovation, this time in cubist movement, it is the only example and thus elevates the value to priceless.
+Given the uniqueness of the pool artwork and the 'national treasure' status of the artists this comp gives us a value starting at $2,000,000.
+But if this is an example of yet another innovation, this time in cubist movement, it is the only example and thus, in my opinion, elevates the value to priceless.

 And Finally, Maintenance!

 Manansala is a 'national treasure' of the Philippines and a major contributor in the Cubist art movement.
 Without question the pool artwork is valuable and important.
-Thus, I feel differently about the idea of training staff to do future repairs as I usually do in every embassy restoration.
+Thus, I feel differently about the idea of training staff to do future repairs as I usually do in embassy restorations.

 Below are images of the artist.